HemanthVikash/llm-resume-extractor/README.md

     We can have a response model that would support us getting information like:
     - Summary of the experience
     - Technical Skills used in the experience

+    These valuable information, while not written by the candidates themselves, can be generated using our LLMs